Section 100 – Highly Specialised Drugs Program

 Complex Authority Required (CAR) medicines

-Public hospital prescriptions for CAR medicines can be dispensed by approved s94 public hospital authorities or by s90 approved pharmacists
+Public hospital prescriptions for CAR medicines can be dispensed by approved s94 public hospital authorities or by s90 approved pharmacists.

 Community Access

-• $4 for drugs with a price ex-manufacturer of between $40 and $100
+• $4 for drugs with an ex-manufacturer price of between $40 and $100

-• 4% for drugs with a price ex-manufacturer of between $100.01 and $1000
+• 4% for drugs with an ex-manufacturer price of between $100.01 and $1000

-• $40 for drugs with a price ex-manufacturer of greater than $1000.
+• $40 for drugs with an ex-manufacturer price of greater than $1000.